Communio-Templorum/bylaws/Articles-of-Incorporation.md

 serves or will serve as the primary or a secondary residence of any Incorporator, nor pay for any part thereof.
-An exception to this paragraph can only be made by a majority of Directors and Officers when there are at least seven Directors, not including the Incorporators, and no Incorporator who may participate in this vote.
+An exception to this paragraph can only be made by a majority of Directors and Officers when there are at least seven Directors, not including the Incorporators, and no Incorporator may participate in this vote.

 ## 6. Board of Directors